automaticanalysis/automaticanalysis/README.md

      - *directory_conventions/freesurfershell*: Shell used to run FreeSurfer.
 It should be in accordance with *directory_conventions/freesurfersetup* and *directory_conventions/freesurferenvironment*
      - *directory_conventions/freesurferenvironment*: Path to FreeSurfer environmental setup script, executing before any FreeSurfer command

-   - *directory_conventions/eeglabdir*: Path to EEGLab
+   - *directory_conventions/toolboxes/eeglab*: Settings for EEGLab
    - *directory_conventions/GIFTdir*: Path to GIFT
    - *directory_conventions/ANTSdir*: Path to ANTS
-   - *directory_conventions/fieldtripdir*: Path to FieldTrip
+   - *directory_conventions/toolboxes/fieldtrip*: Settings for FieldTrip
    - *directory_conventions/BrainWaveletdir*: Path to BrainWavelet
    - *directory_conventions/spmtoolsdir*: Path to external/custom SPM toolboxes